mikala-nsidc/2024_Hackweek/earthdata_search.md

     </center>
 </figure>

-### Getting S3 links and AWS S3 Credentials
+### Getting https download urls, S3 links, and AWS S3 Credentials

 Step 4.
 A Download Status window will appear (this may take a short amount of time) similar to the one shown below.

+Step 5.
+For direct S3 access, you will need the S3 object links.
 You will see a tab for **AWS S3 Access** (Box 1 in the screenshot below).
 Select this tab.
 A list of S3 links starting with `s3://` will be in the box below.
 You can save them to a text file or copy them to your clipboard using the **Save** and **Copy** buttons (Box 2 in the screenshot below).
 Or you can copy each link separately by hovering over a link and clicking the clipboard icon (Box 3).

-Step 5.
-To access data in Earthdata Cloud, you need AWS S3 credentials; “accessKeyId”, “secretAccessKey”, and “sessionToken”.
+Step 6.
+For direct S3 access to data in Earthdata Cloud, you need AWS S3 credentials; “accessKeyId”, “secretAccessKey”, and “sessionToken”.
 These are temporary credentials that last for one hour.
 To get them click on the **Get AWS S3 Credentials** (Box 4 in the screenshot below).
 This will open a new page that contains the three credentials.

 <figure>
     <center>